Are you at least 21 years of age or hold a valid medical marijuana card?

 How to Take Your Weed on a Road Trip

 As the holidays start rolling in, it’s time to start thinking about vacation time, travel, and ways to wind down and relax.
-If you’re planning on visiting friends and family over state lines, it’s essential to mind state legislation when traveling with medical or recreational marijuana.
+If you’re planning on visiting friends and family over state lines, it’s essential to mind state legislation when traveling with weed.
+In Illinois, traveling with medical marijuana and recreational marijuana is legal, but there are some rules to familiarize yourself with first.
 Below we’ve compiled some quick reminders for when you take your weed on the road.

 Marijuana in other states